 - Internal auditors employed by organization audited and reporting to company management and boards of directors.
 In some cases, internal auditors are required to report directly to the Board rather than to management, in order to avoid any risk or appearance of management influence.

 - External auditors, employed by professional consulting/auditing firms, or by government regulatory bodies, and reporting to the government, or industry regulatory bodies, or to the general public.

 Sections below further explains and illustrates the audit concept in context with related business concepts from the fields of accounting, financial reporting, quality control, and project management.

 - What are cost control and internal auditors?

 - What other kinds of audits are used in business?

-The most familiar audit to most people in business is the financial accounting audit.
-Publicly traded companies normally employee external auditors to review annual financial statements and issue an auditor's opinion, as to whether or not the reports represent the organization's financial position fairly, are free from misleading statements or error, and conform to Generally Accepted Accounting Principles (GAAP).
+The most familiar audit to most people in business is the financial accounting audit, by which publicly traded companies employ external auditors to review published financial statements and issue an auditor's opinion, as to whether or not the reports represent the organization's financial position fairly, are free from misleading statements or error, and conform to Generally Accepted Accounting Principles (GAAP).